-It's not only residential family properties that end up as tax foreclosures, you can also bid on cell towers, warehouses, docks, easements, and right of ways.
-Corporations sometimes forget to pay their property taxes and this can be quite lucrative for the investor who is able to recognize the opportunity.
+The property tax sales auctions occur at different times, and large counties have weekly auctions.
+It's not only residential family properties that end up as tax foreclosures; you can also bid on vacant land, cell towers, warehouses, docks, easements, and right of ways.
+Corporations sometimes forget to pay their property taxes, which can be quite lucrative for the investor who recognizes the opportunity.

-Always double check the information for IRS liens, bankruptcy, environmental and other issues before you bid.
-If you live out of the county use Google earth to view the property and surrounding neighborhoods.
-Also, pay close attention to the sales bidding and redemption rules, they vary form county to county.
+Do your due diligence, research, and evaluate the property.
+Always double-check the information for IRS liens, bankruptcy, code violations, environmental and other issues before you bid.
+If you live out of the county, use Google earth to view the property and surrounding neighborhoods.
+Or have a Realtor run comps.
+Also, please pay close attention to the sales bidding and redemption rules; they vary from county to county.

 97% of all Tax Lien Certificates are paid off within two years.

-Our faves are tax deed sales (TD) because it's then that the government will sell the actual property to the highest bidder regardless, of any mortgages, liens, or anything else owed on the property.
+Our faves are tax deed sales (TD) because it's then that the government will sell the actual property to the highest bidder regardless of any mortgages, liens, or anything else owed on the property.